andreviallon/react-hooks-todo-app/README.md

-# React & Nodejs Todo App
+# Todo App

-A React "to-do" application.
+See the app running live at https://infinite-crag-46049.herokuapp.com/

-## What I Learned
+## Technologies Used

 * React (functional components / React Hooks)
-* State Management with React's context API
+* React context API
 * Working with Databases (MongoDB)
 * Create Restfull API's with Nodejs
 * Deploy an appliation with heroku